VideojogosLusofona/color-shape-links-ai-competition/README.md

 0 points per loss.
 The classification for each track will be based on the total number of points obtained per AI, sorted in descending order.

-Tie-breaks are performed only in there are more than one AI with the same points in first place.
-In such a case, ties are solved according to the following criteria (from most to least important):
+Tie-breaks are performed only when there are two or more AIs with the same points in first place.
+In such cases, ties are solved according to the following criteria (from most to least important):

 1. Greatest number of points obtained in the matches between AIs with the same points.
-2. Double the TimeLimit and perform a tie-break tournament between the AIs still tied.
+2. Perform a tie-break tournament between the AIs still tied with the time limit doubled.
 Repeat the process at most 10 times until the tie is broken.
-3. Halve the original TimeLimit and perform a tie-break tournament between the AIs still tied.
+3. Perform a tie-break tournament between the AIs still tied with the time limit halved.
 Repeat the process at most 10 times until the tie is broken.
 4. If the tie persists, the AIs are considered officially tied and *ex aequo* winners of the competition.